isomerpages/nlb-curiocity/_sample/Gardens, Cemeteries and Parks.md

 ### **Former Recreational Grounds of Fort Canning Hill**

+King George V Park was not the only recreational spots in Fort Canning Hill, there were also others including the River Valley Swimming Complex, the Van Kleef Aquarium and the National Theatre.

 **Aquarium**

 **Swimming pool (forbidden spring)**

-King George V Park was not the only recreational spot in Fort Canning Hill

 YMCA swimming pool